SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 D(u, p, t) = [cos.(2 * π * t) .^ 2 * u[1]; sin.(π * t) .^ 2 * u[2]]
 prob = PDSProblem(P, D, [0.9; 0.1], (0.0, 1.0))

-nothing # hide output
+nothing # hide
 ```

-The following sections show that also for this non-conservative PDS the schemes show the expected convergence order.
+The following sections will show that the selected MPRK schemes show the expected convergence order also for this non-conservative PDS.

 ### Second order MPRK schemes